It's MORNING EDITION from NPR News. I'm Steve Inskeep.

 Sandusky was the revered former defensive coach for the Penn State football team.
 He was found guilty last month of 45 counts of child sexual abuse.

 We are following other stories around the world this morning, including this one from Ireland, where because of the eurozone crisis many people don't trust the banks anymore.
 They'd rather put their money, if they still have some, in art or antiques, and they had an opportunity to just that when an Irish aristocrat named Ambrose Congreve died last year at the age of 104.
 He left behind a mansion full of treasures, and the contents of his estate have gone up for auction.
 Here's NPR's Philip Reeves.

 Both Republicans and Democrats will tell you, the Jewish vote is vital in the upcoming presidential election.
 And this year, one party is going very far in its efforts to woo Jewish voters, all the way to Israel.
 Israel is home to a large American community, and for the first time, the Republican Party has crossed the Atlantic to actively campaign.

 NPR's Middle East correspondent Lourdes Garcia-Navarro reports that Republican Party envoys find themselves on fertile ground.

-NPR's business news starts with labor woes at AT&T.
+NPR's business news starts with a giant deal for Boeing.